TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 | **Use a single different battery** | Optimizes voltage for computing load        | Adds complexity; may not power motors effectively       |
 | **Use additional batteries**       | Isolates low voltage logic systems from higher voltage motors| Increased size, weight, and wiring complexity           |

 **Primary battery:** **8S LiPo, 29.6V, 98 Wh** pack.
 This battery comes with the supplied chassis.
-The max current draw is estimated to be around 65A continuous and 105A peak.
+The max current draw is estimated to be 65A continuous and 105A peak.
 - The battery will connect to a battery management system, which will allow the user to monitor the battery percentage.
 If the test robot is retained, the BMS will be included in the kit.
 - The battery must supply power to:
   - **Raspberry Pi**